green-coding-solutions/documentation/content/en/docs/cluster/container-registry.md

 weight: 1009
 ---

 GMT does **not** come with a container registry bundled.
 But since it builds on *docker* it can benefit from it's capability to query a private container registry.

 Here we just want to show you the steps we took to get it running.
 Please consult the manuals of the respective tool vendors for configuration details

+## Why would you set up a container registry

+GMT will download images on measurement and keep them in the cache by default.
+If you just measure software inside their containers this usually poses no issue.
+But if you also want to caputre and evaluate host level metrics you will notice that over time the disk will fill up with images.

+To always have a clean system you can instruct GMT to delete images on every run and pull images fresh.
+To not incur the costly network traffic every time you can pull these images only from the local network, effectively centralizing the location where images are kept.

+If you run GMT in cluster mode you will then benefit from having the machines always with a clean file sytem and pulling from a central registry that keeps the images cached.

 ## Container Registry